Advancing Stroke Risk Prediction Using a Multi-modal Foundation Model: Materials and Methods

-\textbf{Downstream task predictions} After pre-training, the projection heads were replaced by fully connected layers.
+After pre-training, the projection heads are replaced by fully connected layers.
 Extracting the representation before the projector has been shown to improve downstream tasks performance \cite{Balestriero2023}.
-For downstream fine-tuning and binary classification of healthy versus stroke (Figure \ref{fig:model_design} B), we employ ensemble learning to improve model generalization and performance by leveraging the rich representations from the image encoder, tabular encoder, and the multi-modal transformer interaction module.
+For downstream fine-tuning and binary classification of samples into healthy \emph{versus} stroke (Figure \ref{fig:model_design} B), we employ ensemble learning to improve model generalization and performance by leveraging the rich representations from the image encoder, tabular encoder, and the multi-modal transformer interaction module.
 All pre-trained models are evaluated using linear probing (frozen) and fine-tuning (trainable).
 The frozen models use tuned linear classifiers after the feature extractors.
 The datasets used for model fine-tuning are balanced in each batch of training, validation, and test subset.
 This way, we reduce potential bias due to class-imbalance, as well as unstable and slow training due to imbalance batch distributions.
+We report test set results in Table \ref{tab:performance_metrics}.
+However, we also report test set results reflecting the original (imbalanced) stroke distribution (0.52\% in the original UKB pre-training dataset), using a bootstrapping with replacement approach.
+These results are presented in Table \ref{tab:bootstrapped_results} and are representative of the distribution in the UKB dataset used in this study.
+Additionally, we provide 95\% confidence intervals derived from this analysis.